nf-core/rnaseq/docs/usage.md

 [GENCODE](gencodegenes.org/) gene annotations are slightly different from ENSEMBL or iGenome annotations in two ways.

-### `--skipAlignment`
-By default, the pipeline aligns the input reads to the genome using either HISAT2 or STAR and counts gene expression using featureCounts.
-If you prefer to skip alignment altogehter and only get transcript/gene expression counts with pseudoalignment, use this flag.
-Note that you will also need to specify `--psuedo_aligner salmon`.
-If you have a custom transcriptome, supply that with `--transcript_fasta`.

 #### "Type" of gene

 The `gene_biotype` field which is typically found in Ensembl GTF files contains a key word description regarding the type of gene e.g. `protein_coding`, `lincRNA`, `rRNA`.
 In GENCODE GTF files this field has been renamed to `gene_type`.